ken-tummada/DermaScan/README.md

 ### Approach

-**1 · Binary Classifier (Skin Detection)**
+**1 · Model Development**
-Built a lightweight CNN to filter out non-skin images before lesion classification.
+Built a lightweight CNN to filter out non-skin images, followed by fine-tuning MobileNetV2 to classify dermoscopic images by lesion type.

-**2 · Lesion Classifier (Tumor Detection)**
-Fine-tuned MobileNetV2 with transfer learning to classify dermoscopic images by lesion type.

-**3 · UI Design in Figma**
+**2 · UI Design & Frontend Development**
-Designed image upload, result, disease info, and records pages in Figma to guide the frontend.
+Designed upload, result, and records pages in Figma and implemented them with SwiftUI to support real-time image input and result rendering.

-**4 · iOS Frontend Implementation**
-Built in SwiftUI, supporting image input and real-time result rendering.

-**5 · Backend & Deployment**
+**3 · Backend & Deployment**
-Hosted trained models on AWS Lambda to support real-time interaction with the iOS frontend.
+Hosted trained models on AWS Lambda for real-time interaction with the iOS frontend.

 &nbsp;